 Legendary Reliability and Longevity

 German Build Edge: Mercedes Sprinters are built to work standards with parts made for hundreds of thousands of miles of use.
-(Mercedes-Benz) This reliability becomes key when your van is both your home and your transportation.
+(Mercedes-Benz) This steady build turns into a key point when your van is both your home and your ride.

-Real-World Results: Our Sprinter build customers often report great long-term reliability, with many vans running smoothly after years of full-time use and hundreds of thousands of miles.
+Real-World Results: Our Sprinter build buyers often report great long-term dependability, with many vans running smoothly after years of full-time use and hundreds of thousands of miles.

-Maintenance Network: While not as wide as Ford's network, Mercedes has greatly grown their work van service setup, making expert service more reachable than in past years.
+Maintenance Network: While not as wide as Ford's network, Mercedes has greatly grown their work van service setup, making expert service easier to get than in past years.

 4x4 Capability for Serious Adventures

-Factory 4x4 Option: Mercedes offers genuine 4x4 Sprinters with low-range transfer cases, giving serious off-road power that's not available in Transit platforms.
+Factory 4x4 Option: Mercedes offers true 4x4 Sprinters with low-range transfer cases, giving serious off-road power that's not found in Transit platforms.
+Mercedes-Benz Sprinter capability information outlines the available 4x4 and all-wheel-drive systems for different models.

-The Vansmith 4x4 Experience: We've built many 4x4 Sprinter conversions for customers who put backcountry access and off-road power first.
-These vans open up trip options that simply aren't available with 2WD platforms.
+The Vansmith 4x4 Experience: We've built many 4x4 Sprinter builds for buyers who put remote access and off-road power first.
+These vans open up trip options that simply aren't open with 2WD platforms.

 When Sprinter Makes the Most Sense